rreymundi/phase-3-project/README.md

 List.it makes use of a custom API, for which a repo and instructions can be found [here](https://github.com/rreymundi/phase-3-project-backend/blob/main/README.md).

-Once the backend is up and running, you can run the following commands from this project's directory to start the app in your browser:
+Once the backend is up and running, you can run the following commands from this project's directory to run the app:

-### `npm install`
+### `npm install @mui/material @emotion/react @emotion/styled`

-Installs the front-end dependencies.
+This app makes us eof Material UI components.

+### `React`

+    "react": "^18.2.0",
+    "react-dom": "^18.2.0",
+    "react-scripts": "5.0.1",

+### `React Router Dom`

+The app routes were set up using React Router Dom v6

+    "react-router-dom": "^6.4.2",

 ### `npm start`